5310/oci-rocm-base/README.md

 Yes, it just assumes the GPU is a 66XX series, or the Steam Deck.
 Those are the defaults we wanted, so you'd _have_ to write your own run command, perhaps put it in a script, if you don't want that.

+For a more elaborate example that can install and run Automatic1111's WebUI or ComfyUI from a persistent sibling directory, see [`run.sh`](run.sh)

 ---

-For a more elaborate example that can install and run Automatic1111's WebUI or ComfyUI from a persistent sibling directory, see [`run.sh`](run.sh)
+Quit the container with `ctrl+q` from an attached Zellij console.
+Or, you know, kill it, because instability is the name of the game.